bollu/lizzy/README.md

-# Rust + Haskell = rascal
+# Lizzy: a lazy language frontent that uses [coremlir](https://github.com/bollu/coremlir)

+- Syntax to be rust-like because I really believe it has the sanest syntax of any language i've ever used.
-Lifetime semantics + laziness - dependent types
+- Lifetime semantics + laziness - dependent types ?